Balochistan Govt To Issue Kissan Cards - UrduPoint

 Balochistan government has decided to issue Kissan Cards to the small farmers to provide financial support for increase in their yields as well as development of agriculture sector in the province

-Around 668240 Bulldozer hours have been provided with the cost of Rs 960 million to bring the uneven land under cultivation, an official of Balochistan government said on Monday.
+Around 668240 Bulldozer hours have been provided with the cost of Rs 960 million to bring the uneven land under cultivation, an official of Balochistan government said.

 The government has procured some 11 bulldozers at a cost of Rs 5279 for land development and flood mitigation.